documentationfor yFiles for HTML 3.0.0.3

 ShapeNodeShape.PILL

-By default the shapes are stretched to fit the node’s layout.
-Setting keepIntrinsicAspectRatio to true will force the shapes to keep their intrinsic aspect ratios (depending on the shape, 1:1 for most shapes) within the node’s layout.
-The shape ELLIPSE, for example, will always be rendered as circle, then.
+By default, the shapes are stretched to fit the node’s layout.
+Setting keepIntrinsicAspectRatio to true forces the shapes to maintain their original aspect ratios (typically 1:1 for most shapes) within the node’s layout.
+For example, the shape ELLIPSE is rendered as a circle in this case.

 ShapeNodeStyle with keepIntrinsicAspectRatio set to false (left) and true (right).